quentinverlhac/pianocktail/README.md

 Download datasets and add them in the `data` folder, matching paths defined in `config.py`.

+## Trainning models

+- Choose the model in `config.py`
+- Run `python processing.py` to process the data
+- Run `python split.py` to generate train/test split
+- Run `python main.py` to train the selected model on the dataset

 ## Requirements

 Make sure you have `ffmpeg` installed locally.